PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-06 08:44:46
+Last updated: 2024-04-06 08:45:20
-Random Quote: Think of me as Yoda - only, instead of being little and green, I wear suits and I'm awesome.
-I'm your bro.
-I'm Broda. - Barney Stinson
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson